From nursery to drying, an authentic savoir-faire

 the cocoa tree is a relatively fragile plant.
 It requires special attention throughout its life.
 The young cocoa trees are first raised in a nursery.
 The strong brightness in the latitudes of Ecuador is reduced by protective canvases.
 Irrigation is perfectly controlled.

 Once young adults, cocoa trees are planted on the ground among other trees.
-Some varieties need to grow in the shade of banana trees to avoid too much sunlight.
 To promote good tree growth, farm teams make sure that the tree remains as open as possible.

 The tree can flourish better and ensure the best possible flowering.